LinksGraduate Application Process

 OverviewThe School of Environmental and Forest Sciences offers graduate programs leading to:

 - learned degrees (Master of Science and Doctor of Philosophy) in a diversity of disciplines

 - professional degrees (Master of Environmental Horticulture and the SAF-accredited Master of Forest Resources)

-- concurrent and cooperative degrees (Master of Science/Master of Public Affairs and Peace Corps International Masters)
+- concurrent and cooperative degrees (Master of Science/Master of Public Affairs , Master of Science/Master of Arts in International Studies and Peace Corps International Masters)

 Our degrees prepare students for careers in academia, public agencies, industry, the private sector, and non-profit organizations.
 Graduate training is available in many areas of basic and applied research.

 Research Interest Groups

 Bioresource Science and Engineering

 Sustainable Resource Management